babylonchain/babylonchain.github.io/docs/cli/babylond/BabylondQuery/Babylond_query_ibc/Babylond_query_ibc_client/Babylond_query_ibc_client_consensus-state-heights.md

 ---
 # Babylond Query ibc client consensus-state-heights
-Querying the consensus state of a client by the specified height.
+Querying all the consensus state of a client by the specified height.
 ## query ibc client consensus-state-heights command
 ```
 babylond query ibc client consensus-state-heights [client-id] [flags]